 2.2.1 Sample collection, transport and storage

-The bacterial used in the present work were isolated from surfaces and from ambient air in the operating room, the shared external sanitation room, the childbirth room, the hospitalization rooms, the biomedical analysis laboratory premises and the minor surgery room.
+The bacteria used in the present work were isolated from surfaces and from ambient air in the operating room, the shared external sanitation room, the childbirth room, the hospitalization rooms, the biomedical analysis laboratory premises and the minor surgery room.

-To collect surface bacteria, the adjusted wet swabbing procedure (Fotsing Kwetche et al., 2021, Youté et al., 2024) was used on the surfaces of beds, scialytic, hand-washing units, oxygenators, instrument tables, door handles, laboratory benches and baby weight scales.
+To collect surface bacteria, the modified wet swabbing procedure (Fotsing Kwetche et al., 2021, Youté et al., 2024) was used on the surfaces of beds, scialytic, hand-washing units, oxygenators, instrument tables, door handles, laboratory benches and baby weight scales.
 Ambient air bacteria were collected by passive sedimentation (Fotsing Kwetche et al., 2020; Menteng Tchuenté et al., 2023), on agar in Petri dishes with contact time “agar - air” of 24 hrs.
-Namely, the culture media used were Mannitol Salt, McConkey and Cetrimide agars.
+The culture media used containMannitol Salt, McConkey and Cetrimide agars.
 Specimen collection was done in the morning before the start of day-time activities, twice on separate days for each sample point.
 The collected specimens were immediately conveyed to the laboratory for microbial screening according to standard protocols.

 2.2.2 Bacterial screening of specimens